 Once a Trainee has successfully completed all the requirements of the specialty programme, they will be awarded a CSCST.
 This allows Trainees to apply for specialist registration with the Medical Council of Ireland.
-Trainees will be invited to a conferring ceremony where they will be awarded a CSCST.
+Trainees will be invited to a conferring ceremony where they will be awarded a CSCST certificat ePortfolio ePortfolio is an electronic logbook for recording essential information about training, education and evaluation activities.
+Trainees are required to maintain an up-to-date ePortfolio throughout their HST, as it is an official record of satisfactory completion of training.